ayushghosh-123/superbase-use/README.md

 ----
 ## workflow -

-Bassically I  understand tgithye routng and authentication process through the small pr0ojecty .
+Bassically I  understand the concept of  routng and authentication process through the small pr0ojecty .
-I make only signup , login , logout pages four my hackathon project.
+I make only signup , login , logout pages for my hackathon project.

 ---
 ## How to use4 it -